zhl2013/docs/src/content/tutorials/integrations/influxdata.md

   provide product-wide dashboards, analysis, and alerting functions
-- Take action in the physical world based on results of predictive analysis of real-time data and historical data that can trigger actions on devices or through other web services.
+- Take action in the physical world based on results of predictive analysis of real-time data and historical data that can trigger actions on devices or through other web services

 ## Setting Up InfluxData Services